swcarpentry/python-novice-gapminder/index.md

 :   predict types (or errors) of various operations; add conversion functions to broken code to make it work

 Built-in Functions and Help
-:   len (of strings); max
+:   chain calculations with max and min

 Libraries
 :   operations with math library; python.org docs

 Reading Tabular Data
-:   read CSV with NumPy
+:   read gapminder CSV with NumPy

 Collective Operations
 :   scale array values to 0..1

 Plotting
-:   plot differences between data sets
+:   plot normalized change in GDP over time

 Running Saved Programs
 :   FIXME: depends on tools

 For Loops
 :   reverse a string

-Lists
-:   create lists from lists

 Looping Over Data Sets
 :   process each file in a directory